athanagata/athanagata/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently free during this pandemic lmao;
+- 👨🏽‍💻 I’m currently free during this pandemic lmao.
-- 🤔 My interests are with Photoshop designing;
+- 🤔 My interests are with Photoshop designing.
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help.
 - 📝 See my [Curriculum Vitae](#) to get more info.